Nashipae/scoped-news-API/README.md

 ## Postman Usage
 ###Post  methods
 * Adding a new department - "/departments/new"

+{
+"name": "RNIO",
+"employeeCount": 0,
+"description": "Some description"
+}
 * Adding a new user - "/users/new"
+{
+"staffName": "Mteja",
+"staffPosition": 0,
+"departmentId": 1
+}
 * Adding a new user to a department - "/departments/:id/users/new"
 * Post departmental news - "/departments/:departmentId/news/new"
+{
+"content": "What's up!",
+"departmentId": 1,
+}
 * Post general news - "/generalnews/new"
+{
+"content": "What's up!",
+}

 ### Get methods